okopac/okopac.github.io/_posts/2016-10-09-welcome-to-jekyll.markdown

 {% endhighlight %}

+## Gate

-A gate is a transformation, it take a unit, performs some simple transformation (possibly combining it with other input units) and outputs a new unit.
-We need to know two things, how to perform the forward transformation and how to pass the gradient back through when performing back propagation.
+A `gate` is the computational heart of the network.
+It take a unit, performs some simple transformation (possibly combining it with other input units) and outputs a new unit.

+When calculating the output of the model the gate is used in the forward direction.
+It uses the values of the inputs bound to to, and updates the output value to reflect this transformation.

+During training we also need a backward method to propagate the paramter updates back through the model.

 {% highlight python %}
   class Gate(object):